johnnyw66/SAP2/README.md

 This SAP2 inspired microprocessor written for the **LogiSim Evolution** CAD can be built with standard TTL/CMOS logic chips.
 'Simple As Possible 2' is partially described in the Albert Malvino's book **'Digital Computer Electronics - An introduction to Microcomputers'** (pub: 1983).
-The book goes on to describe an instruction set containing 42 instructions.
+The book goes on to describe the processor's architecture set containing 42 instructions.

 A few years ago, I built a simple 8-bit microprocessor using TTL/CMOS logic.
 I wanted to limit the build using boolean logic chips - so I even built an 8-bit adder from AND/OR/XOR chips - rather than using something like a couple of 74HCT283s.

 The final processor was massive - fitting on a king sized bed.
 Although the processor worked - It had a very limited instruction set and was not very practical, to say the least!
-Initially, I tried to use breadboards but got fed up with wires popping out of place whenever I moved my build from under my bed.
+Initially, I tried to build using just breadboards but got fed up with wires popping out of place whenever I moved my build from under my bed.
 In the end, I resorted to hours of soldering.

 Four years on and fed up with soldering - I wanted to 'build' an improved microprocessor before my attempt to describe this in *Verilog
 HDL* and then place the design on one of my Altera FPGAs.
 The processor will support over 80 instructions, all of which are listed below.